 We are registering the offer and sale, from time to time, by the Selling Securityholders of up to (i) 8,755,261 shares of our common stock issued in connection with the Business Combination, (ii) 272,500 private warrants issued by Newborn in a private placement concurrently with its initial public offering, which were assumed by us in the business combination, and (iii) 136,500 shares of our common stock issuable upon exercise of the 272,500 private warrants.
-We also are offering up to 2,875,000 shares of our common stock issuable upon exercise of the 272,500 private warrants are publicly sold prior their exercise, up to 136,250 shares of our common stock upon exercise of the 272,500 private warrants.
+We also are offering up to 2,875,000 shares of our common stock issuable upon exercise of our 5,750,000 public warrants and, solely to the extent the private warrants are publicly sold prior their exercise, up to 136,250 shares of our common stock upon exercise of the 272,500 private warrants.